autonomys/subspace/docs/farming.md

   farmer-data:
 ```

+After which follow these steps:
-Now edit created file:
+* Now edit created file:
-1. Replace `snapshot-DATE` with the latest release (not pre-release!) snapshot
+  1. Replace `snapshot-DATE` with the latest release (not pre-release!) snapshot (like `snapshot-2022-mar-09`)
   2. Replace `INSERT_YOUR_ID` with desired name that will be shown in telemetry (doesn't impact anything else)
   3. Replace `WALLET_ADDRESS` with your wallet address
   4. If you want to store files on a separate disk or customize port, read comments in the file
+* Ensure [Docker](https://www.docker.com/) is installed and running

-Now do you directory and type `docker-compose up -d` to start everything.
+* Now go to directory with `docker-compose.yml` and type `docker-compose up -d` to start everything

 You can read logs with `docker-compose logs --tail=1000 -f`, for the rest read [Docker Compose CLI reference](https://docs.docker.com/compose/reference/).